MicrosoftDocs/cpp-docs/docs/mfc/reference/cmutex-class.md

  Name of the `CMutex` object.
 If another mutex with the same name exists, `lpszName` must be supplied if the object will be used across process boundaries.
 If **NULL**, the mutex will be unnamed.
 If the name matches an existing mutex, the constructor builds a new `CMutex` object which references the mutex of that name.
 If the name matches an existing synchronization object that is not a mutex, the construction will fail.

  `lpsaAttribute`
  Security attributes for the mutex object.
-For a full description of this structure, see [SECURITY_ATTRIBUTES](http://msdn.microsoft.com/library/windows/desktop/aa379560) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a full description of this structure, see [SECURITY_ATTRIBUTES](http://msdn.microsoft.com/library/windows/desktop/aa379560) in the Windows SDK.

 ### Remarks
  To access or release a `CMutex` object, create a [CMultiLock](../../mfc/reference/cmultilock-class.md) or [CSingleLock](../../mfc/reference/csinglelock-class.md) object and call its [Lock](../../mfc/reference/csinglelock-class.md#lock) and [Unlock](../../mfc/reference/csinglelock-class.md#unlock) member functions.
 If the `CMutex` object is being used stand-alone, call its `Unlock` member function to release it.